-Once qualified learners may wish to develop their knowledge and skills further, by gaining the STA level 2 Certificate in teaching swimming, which enables the learner to work with larger groups and more advanced learners.
+Once qualified learners may wish to develop their knowledge and skills further, by gaining the STA Level 2 Certificate in Swimming Teaching, which enables the learner to work with larger groups and more advanced learners.
 Alternatively, learners may wish to move in to teaching those with disabilities and baby and pre-school learners.